dc0820/Google-Cybersecurity/README.md

 ## Projects and Achievements

 - Implemented a company-wide encryption protocol, ensuring the confidentiality of sensitive data at rest and in transit.
-- Designed and conducted a simulated phishing campaign, increasing employee awareness and reducing successful phishing attempts by [percentage].
+- Designed and conducted a simulated phishing campaign, increasing employee awareness and reducing successful phishing attempts by [78%].
-- Collaborated with [team/department] to develop a comprehensive disaster recovery plan, reducing downtime in the event of a cyber incident.
+- Collaborated with [IT Security] to develop a comprehensive disaster recovery plan, reducing downtime in the event of a cyber incident.

 ## Contact Information
 - LinkedIn: [www.linkedin.com/in/danielwaynecook]